History of the Miami Heat: 1996–1997: Making the conference finals

 In the highly anticipated Conference semifinals, the Heat would face the Knicks, of whom they shared many of the same defensive attributes and work ethic.
 The rough playing led to fierce competition throughout the series, sparking the beginning of one of the most vicious rivalries in NBA history.
 Patrick Ewing, with 24 points, led the Knicks to a game 1 victory.
 Two nights later, Tim Hardaway's 34 point performance helped the Heat even the series with a Game 2 win.
 After losing Games 3 and 4 at New York, the Knicks took a commanding 3–1 series lead.
 On May 14, the series shifted back to Miami for Game 5; it was a rather intense affair, with tempers flaring as the Heat's lead grew in the fourth quarter.
 Towards the end of the game, P.J.
 Brown and Charlie Ward got tangled up after a Heat player shot a free-throw.
 The usually mild-mannered Brown body-slammed Ward over his shoulder, sparking a brawl.
 It resulted in suspensions for Ward, Ewing and Allan Houston for Game 6, as well as Larry Johnson and John Starks for Game 7.
 Miami would play the rest of the series without Brown, who watched the last two games from his hotel room.
 After winning Game 6 on the road, the deciding Game 7 was at Miami.
 After Mourning committed his fifth foul, he was forced to sit out the rest of the game.
 In response, Hardaway took over the game, finally closing out the Knicks.

-Appearing in their first Eastern Conference finals, the Heat faced the Chicago Bulls.
-After falling behind 0–3, Mourning famously guaranteed a Game 4 victory.
-He lived up to his word, defeating the Bulls by eight points.
-However, the Bulls would defeat the Miami Heat in the playoffs for the second consecutive year.
-Nevertheless, the Heat, coming off their greatest season yet, were finally in the championship-contending conversation.
+In their first Eastern Conference finals, the Heat faced the Chicago Bulls, falling behind 0–3.
+The Heat then defeated the Bulls by eight points after Mourning famously guaranteed a Game 4 victory.
+The Bulls defeated the Heat in Game 5, taking the series.